anonymousNED/NED/README.md

 For our Youtube actors, we provide pretrained renderer models [here](https://drive.google.com/drive/folders/1vBVeiBvVP_fZ5jPSv7yd7OsdiI22Mwnd?usp=sharing).
 Download the .zip file for the desired actor and unzip it.

-Then, assuming that preprocessing (in **test** mode) has been performed for the selected test video (see above), we can manipulate the expressions of the celebrity in this video by one of the following 2 ways:
+Then, assuming that preprocessing (in **test** mode) has been performed for the selected test video (see above), you can manipulate the expressions of the celebrity in this video by one of the following 2 ways:

 ##### 1.Label-driven manipulation
 Select one of the 7 basic emotions (happy, angry, surprised, neutral, fear, sad, disgusted) and run :